 [39:50] Dealing with Discouragement from Other People

 Sarah has had people telling her that all doctors cheat on their spouses.
 She has also been asked if she's going to raise kids alone one day.
 Or people tell her she'd never have to work (as if her decision to work only has to do with finances and not her own ambitions).
 And these are things that can be hard to deal with.
 Sometimes random acquaintances make these comments about their assumptions.
 A little bit of it is judging your relationship to that person.
-Sarah suggests you have to pick your battles because this will happen a lot.
+Sarah suggests you have to pick your battles, because this will happen a lot.
 So she'd either brush it off or make a joke about it.
 It would be the best response to an acquaintance.
-But be more honest with people and how it feels to hear that with people close to you.
+But be more honest with people – and how it feels to hear comments like that – with people close to you.
 Tell them what it means to support you.
 Tell them it's hard and tell them what kind of support you need.
 That you need them to be there to listen to you.
 And that you can't be hearing things like what you're doing because it's not helpful.